Table of Contents

 - 4 Medications Used During Addiction Treatment in West Palm Beach

 - 5 Benefits of Receiving Medication-Assisted Treatment

 - 6 What Are the Goals of Medication-Assisted Treatment?

 - 7 Medication-Assisted Treatment vs. Medication-Based Treatment

 - 8 What You Can Expect During Medication-Assisted Treatment

 The early stages of addiction recovery can be very challenging.
 This is especially true when you experience severe withdrawal symptoms.
-Because of the uncomfortable effects of withdrawal and powerful cravings that still linger, medication-assisted treatment may bring welcomed relief.
+Because of the uncomfortable effects of withdrawal and powerful cravings that still linger, medication-assisted treatment might be the best intervention.

 What is Medication-assisted Treatment?

 Medication-assisted treatment, or MAT, is one of many effective ways to treat a drug or alcohol addiction.
-This form of treatment uses medications and behavioral and counseling therapies to provide a holistic approach to treating addictions.
+This form of treatment uses medications and counseling to provide a holistic approach to treating substance use disorder.

 With FDA-approved medications, a MAT program is designed to meet your individual needs.
 Research has shown that combining medication and therapy not only improves the chances of successful recovery from substance abuse disorders but can also help you maintain a sober life.